 “You know what?
 I already love this island”, I declared to my fellow travelers.

-We hadn’t even set foot on the island yet, but seeing a Thai island without the usual rampant development already made me think it would become a new favorite of mine.
+Sure, we hadn’t even set foot on the island yet, but seeing a Thai island without the usual rampant development already made me think it would become a new favorite of mine.
 It did seem like love at first sight.

 Knowing what it’s like in Krabi or on the Gulf Islands, I’d expect any Thai island to greet me with a cacophony of bars, souvenir shops, and travel agencies.
 But on Koh Kood (also known as Koh Kut), it felt quite different.
 As we disembarked, a few men unloaded supplies from a cargo vessel.
 Fishermen were pouring shrimp onto screens to dry them in the sun.
 It seemed like a friendly and unhurried place.

-A songthaew took us from the docks to the south, driving through unbroken jungles and mangroves for a good 20 minutes.
-We finally stopped at road crossing, where there were just a couple of shops, restaurants, and guesthouses.
+A songthaew then took us from the docks to the south, driving through unbroken jungles and mangroves for a good 20 minutes.
+We finally stopped at a road crossing, where there were just a couple of shops, restaurants, and guesthouses.
 I quickly checked into my room, then walked to the nearest beach… and it was easily among the prettiest beaches I have seen in Thailand.

 Uh, so what’s wrong?